 22. I am a salaried employee exempt from the minimum wage and overtime requirements under Section 13(a)(1) of the Fair Labor Standards Act (FLSA) as a bona fide executive, administrative, or professional employee.
 Can my employer reduce my salary during the COVID-19 pandemic or an economic slowdown?
 Am I entitled to minimum wage and overtime protections if my employer reduces my salary? (revised 04/26/2021)

 In general, an employer may prospectively reduce the amount regularly paid to a salaried exempt employee for economic reasons related to COVID-19 or a related economic slowdown.
 However, any such reduction must be predetermined rather than an after-the-fact deduction from your salary based on your employer’s day-to-day or week-to-week needs.
 In addition, any such salary change must also be bona fide, meaning the change is not an attempt to evade the salary basis requirements and is actually because of COVID-19 or an economic slowdown as opposed to the quantity or quality of work you performed.
-If your employer properly reduces your salary under these conditions and requirements, it can treat you as exempt from minimum wage and overtime pay if your reduced salary is at least $684 per week and you are paid on a salary basis.
+If your employer properly reduces your salary under these conditions and requirements, it can treat you as exempt from minimum wage and overtime pay if your reduced salary is at least the current standard salary level per week and you are paid on a salary basis.

 Back to Top